apache/cloudstack-documentation/source/adminguide/backup_and_recovery.rst

 - **listBackupProviders**: lists available backup provider plugins
 - **listBackupProviderOfferings**: lists external backup policy/offering from a provider
-- **importBackupProviderOfferings**: allows importing of an external backup policy/offering to CloudStack as a backup offering
+- **importBackupOffering**: allows importing of an external backup policy/offering to CloudStack as a backup offering
 - **listBackupOfferings**: lists CloudStack's backup offerings (searching via keyword, and pagination supported)
 - **deleteBackupOffering**: deletes a backup offering by its ID